 Depending on the case it may be necessary for the employee to attend an investigatory interview.
 If such an interview is held, it will be made clear that the interview is part of the investigation process and separate from the disciplinary hearing.

-The employee has the right to be accompanied to an investigation interview by their trade union rep or fellow work colleague or a family member or friend.
+The employee has the right to be accompanied to an investigation interview by a work colleague, a family member or friend.

 Procedure